bistro-its-berkeley/BISTRO-Starter-Kit/docs/FAQ.md

 ### 1. TRANSPORTATION PROBLEM
 <details>
 <summary><strong>Why are alternatives to the car limited to buses and on-demand rideshare?
-What about metro, bikes, scooters ..etc?</strong></summary>
+What about metro, bikes, scooters..etc?</strong></summary>
 <br>
 to be filled
 </details>